Kentucky Science & Engineering Foundation

 Grant in 2021

-Soil Culture Solutions, LLC, founded in 2014 and headquartered in Tampa, Florida, specializes in innovative genetic alteration technology.
-The company focuses on developing citrus trees that utilize CRISPR editing techniques to enhance resistance to severe diseases affecting the citrus industry.
-Soil Culture Solutions holds exclusive licenses to patents from community universities, enabling it to employ precision breeding methods to combat these critical infections in citrus crops.
+Soil Culture Solutions, LLC, founded in 2014 and based in Tampa, Florida, specializes in innovative genetic alteration technology.
+The company focuses on developing citrus trees using CRISPR editing techniques to enhance their resistance to severe diseases that threaten the citrus industry.
+Soil Culture Solutions holds exclusive licenses to patents from community universities, enabling it to employ precision breeding methods to effectively combat these critical infections in citrus crops.

 Felix Biotechnology